InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 Then, press the left mouse button and draw the area you want to define as hotspot, while keeping the button pressed.

 Once the click is released, a window appears to create a hotspot.
-You can create two types of hotspots: a SoundHotspot which allows to play a sound, through the "Add a sound" tab and an ImageHotspot which allows to display another image, through the "Add a reference" tab.
+You can create two types of hotspots: a SoundHotspot that allows to play a sound, through the "Add a sound" tab and an ImageHotspot that allows to display another image, through the "Add a reference" tab.

 To create a hotspot that plays a sound, you can "Import a sound" from your computer, "Record a sound" using your computer's microphone or "Write a sound" that will be played by a voice synthesizer.<br />
 To create a hotspot that displays another image, you can "Select an image" that you want to display, by selecting it.
 You can select only the images of the current scene.<br />